How Do You Transplant A Japanese Maple Without Killing It?

 The first thing you should do before transplanting is to water the Japanese maple.
 Of course, you have to do this if it hasn’t rained in a few days.

 Water with 2-3 gallons of water 1 day before transplanting.
-This will give the tree a chance to accumulate moisture and tolerate the first few days more easily.
+This will allow the tree to accumulate moisture and tolerate the first few days more easily.
 Also, moist soil will hold the roots better, which is very important.

 The second thing to do is to dig a planting hole in the new location.
-This should be done in advance so that the maple can be moved and planted without delay.
-The longer it is out in the open with bare roots, the higher the chances of losing it.
+This should be done in advance so the maple can be moved and planted without delay.

-Mix the excavated soil from the new hole with the same de amount of quality compost or soil conditioner.
+Mix the excavated soil from the new hole with the same quality compost or soil conditioner.
 Place this soil mix on the side of the hole.

 Prepare a clean and sharp trench shovel.
-You will also need a burlap or other thick material and possibly a wheelbarrow.
+You will also need a burlap or other thick material.

 How to dig up and replant?